TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 ```

-The Treasure Island puzzle is an example of an **unbounded knapsack**, in which as many copies of each item are avaliable.
-Other variants to the knapsack problem exist, for instance there is the fractional knapsack, that has the greedy property, there is also the 0-1 knapsack, in which there is only one copy of each item avaliable, so it can be included or not.
+The Treasure Island puzzle is an example of an **unbounded knapsack**, in which as many copies of each item are available.
+Other variants to the knapsack problem exist, for instance there is the fractional knapsack, that has the greedy property, there is also the 0-1 knapsack, in which there is only one copy of each item available, so it can be included or not.

 ### Levenshtein distance aka edit distance